Elastisys Information Security Management Policy

 Information security management overview

 Elastisys work with information security management in a structured and risk-oriented way according to general community best practices, the principles of the international standard ISO/IEC 27001 as well as SKL requirements regarding GDPR and data management.
-Elastisys are currently in the process of certifying according to ISO-27001.
+Elastisys are ISO-27001 certified.

 Information security goals